VERITYSETUP(8) | Maintenance Commands | VERITYSETUP(8) |

 --ignore-corruption, --restart-on-corruption, --panic-on-corruption

-Without these options kernel fails the IO operation with I/O error.
-With --ignore-corruption option the corruption is only logged.
-With --restart-on-corruption or --panic-on-corruption the kernel is restarted (panicked) immediately.
-(You have to provide way how to avoid restart loops.)
+Without these options, the kernel fails the I/O operation with an I/O error.
+With --ignore-corruption option, the corruption is only logged.
+With --restart-on-corruption or --panic-on-corruption, the kernel is restarted (panicked) immediately.
+(You have to provide a way to avoid restart loops.)

-WARNING: Use these options only for very specific cases.
-These options are available since Linux kernel version 4.1.
+Use these options only for very specific cases.

 --ignore-zero-blocks

-WARNING: Use this option only in very specific cases.
-This option is available since Linux kernel version 4.5.
+Use this option only in very specific cases.

 --no-superblock